uselesstechjunks/leetcode/docs/source/math/linalg/funan.rst

 .. note::
 	* For finite dimensional vectors :math:`\mathbf{u},\mathbf{v}\in V_{\mathcal{F}}`, to compute the inner (dot) product

-		* We multiply the corresponding values for each dimension.
+		* We take a scalar product of the corresponding values for each dimension.
 		* We sum the results across all dimensions.

 			.. math:: \langle\mathbf{u},\mathbf{v}\rangle=\sum_{i=1}^n u_i\cdot v_i